vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 cause I thought Low'd make me Low's pawn, <br>
 cause Low's feet showed me what I seek.

+May Low help me love more and more <br>
+Low's foot on my head, and the yoke, <br>
+and the rope, help me not to choke. <br>
+May Low help me go back to shore.

 I hope I will be able to send <br>
 more gold to Low, cause I am glad <br>
 that Low gets what Low wants.
 I'm sad <br>
 cause I fear that this link could end.

-Low showed that a true God doesn't act <br>
-on whims.
-At the end of my rope, <br>
-Low helped when I was with out hope, <br>
-and in this way Low forged our pact.

-May Low help me love more and more <br>
-Low's foot on my head, and the yoke, <br>
-and the rope, help me not to choke. <br>
-May Low help me go back to shore.

 I know Low is the One that can <br>
 give me all my soul wants and needs. <br>